Ten Shots at Building AI

 Status: Still alive and well.
 Send yourself a postcard today!
 My grandma does it every few months.
 Lob is the best postcard API I could find.

-Project 9: The Turing Fest (Sundai)
+Project 8: The Turing Fest (Sundai)

-One liner: Quiplash for LLMs
+One liner: Quiplash with LLMs

 The launch: I've played 30+ games with friends all over MIT, starting at a night hosted by Blake Blaze.

 Status: Still alive and well.
 Someday, I hope to host an event at The Turing Tavern in Cambridge MA for groups to play.
+The Turing Fest's sister game, Kill the Robot, Mafia with LLMs, will also be played at the event!

 Project 9: Front Row Fantasy